• Skip to main content

 The known world was quick to learn that Louis XIV did not take his marital vows seriously and Versailles became an often used refuge for his lovers.
 He wanted his escape to be a very romantic one so he began to quickly remodel and make both interior and exterior upgrades.

-Through acquisitions, grounds transformations, and brute force he transformed the Garden of Versailles into something far superior to we even see today.
+Through acquisitions, grounds transformations, and brute force he transformed the gardens of Versailles into something far superior to we even see today.
 According to Sprawforth, the grounds of Versailles were the most spoken-about grounds in all of France.

 1678 – 1715 | The Versailles We Know